blasrodri/spaceship-go/src/built-in-panic.md

 deferred functions are still being called, and once they complete this goroutine returns to the caller.
 To the caller, the panic on the callee triggers a termination on itself.
 This is a recursive mechanism that can eventually terminate in the program exiting with a non-zero code.
-However, it's possbile to control it using recover. `panic` has different variants, and some are implemented in assembly, while some other purely in Go.
+However, it's possible to control it using recover. `panic` has different variants, and some are implemented in assembly, while some other purely in Go.